sudo-self/Rpi-shairport-sync/README.md

   // ... other general settings
 };
 ```
 (Remember, anything preceded by `//` is a comment and will have no effect on the setting of Shairport Sync.)

+**Important:** You should *never* use an important password as the AirPlay password for a Shairport Sync player -- the password is stored in Shairport Sync's configuration file in plain text and is thus completely vulnerable.

 No backend is specified here, so it will default to the `alsa` backend if more than one back end has been compiled.
 To route the output to PulseAudio, add:

 ```
   output_backend = "pa";